-Veteran affair department gives the military disability benefits to all the veterans that gave some kind of service connected disability that makes them unfit to work properly.
+Veteran Affairs department gives the military disability benefits to all the veterans that gave some kind of service-connected disability that makes them unfit to work properly.

 Resources for dependents

-The only components that can be a cause of difference of benefits will be the number of dependents that a veteran has.
-If veteran has more than one spouse or many children, then he will receive more amounts from the veteran affair department.
+The only component that can be a cause of difference in benefits will be the number of dependents that a veteran has.
+If a veteran has more than one spouse or many children, then he will receive more amounts from the veteran affairs department.
 There is another important factor for these benefits as they are not taxable.

 The veterans who are given a disability rating are entitled to get many benefits from the veteran’s affairs department as they are impaired to make both ends meet.

 - The veteran who died was discharged from the service and he has not received any dishonorable discharge